Phase 1: Virtual Community Workshops

-Share Plan Tucson Virtual Community Workshops on Facebook Share Plan Tucson Virtual Community Workshops on Twitter Share Plan Tucson Virtual Community Workshops on Linkedin Email Plan Tucson Virtual Community Workshops link
+Share Phase 1: Virtual Community Workshops on Facebook Share Phase 1: Virtual Community Workshops on Twitter Share Phase 1: Virtual Community Workshops on Linkedin Email Phase 1: Virtual Community Workshops link

 Based on the feedback from the two virtual meetings, the community appreciates a broad range of features and initiatives that contribute to the city's future growth.

-Community members were asked to respond to the following questions:
+Community members were asked to respond to the following questions and you can find some of the responses below:

 • What do you like about Tucson?